NecEthan/knowledgeguard/docs/technical-design.md

 ### Step 2 — Permission Filtering

-Load the set of document IDs the authenticated user is permitted to access.
+Load the set of document IDs the authenticated user is permitted to access based on their role.
+Non-admins are restricted to `SENSITIVE != 'SENSITIVE'` documents.
 All subsequent retrieval is scoped to this set.
-Documents outside this set cannot appear in results under any circumstances.
+Sensitive documents never appear in results for non-admin users under any circumstances.

 ### Step 3 — Version Filtering